yaoxiong-p/yaoxiong-p.github.io/about.md

 	<div style="display: flex; align-items: flex-start;">
 		<img src="{{ '/assets/img/Yao Xiong_headshot_Transp.jpg' | relative_url }}" alt="" style="width:150px; height:auto; margin-right:20px;">
 		<div>
 			<p class="intro">I am a postdoctoral researcher at the University of California, Santa Barbara, working in the group of Prof. Glenn Fredrickson.
-My research focuses on multiscale modeling and simulat[...]
+My research focuses on multiscale modeling and simulation of active and responsive soft matter systems.
+I employ approaches such as dissipative particle dynamics (DPD), field-theoretic simulations (FTS), and finite element methods (FEM) to investigate a wide range of thermodynamic and dynamic phenomena in polymers, gels, and biomaterials.

 I am passionate about advancing computational frameworks that bridge molecular, mesoscopic, and continuum scales to uncover new design principles for soft materials.